nixworks/public/news/2008/06/12/README.md

 ##### Washington Capitals
 ### [ Washington Capitals forward Alexander Ovechkin wins the Hart Memorial Trophy as most valuable player for the National Hockey League 2007-2008 season as well as the Art Ross Trophy for most points and the Rocket Richard Trophy for top goal scorer. ](/news/2008/06/12/washington-capitals-forward-alexander-ovechkin-wins-the-hart-memorial-trophy-as-most-valuable-player-for-the-national-hockey-league-2007-20.md)
-_Context: Art Ross Trophy, National Hockey League, Hart Memorial Trophy, Washington Capitals, Rocket Richard Trophy, Alexander Ovechkin_
+_Context: Hart Memorial Trophy, Rocket Richard Trophy, National Hockey League, Washington Capitals, Alexander Ovechkin, Art Ross Trophy_

 ##### Bill C-61
 ### [ Bill C-61, An Act to amend the Copyright Act, is tabled in the second session of the 39th Canadian Parliament by Minister of Industry Jim Prentice, in efforts to better comply to the WIPO treaty. ](/news/2008/06/12/bill-c-61-an-act-to-amend-the-copyright-act-is-tabled-in-the-second-session-of-the-39th-canadian-parliament-by-minister-of-industry-jim-p.md)